 For example, type in the term “small business” and you will notice this interesting trend.
 I am sure a clever journalist could turn this image into a story about how small business is dying.

 Have a Word document and want to convert it to a PDF?
 Or PDF to Word?
-Powerpoint to PDF?
+Want to split your PDF or compress it so it isn’t as large a file?

 This becomes an issue when you create a fabulous ebook in Word, with lovely hyperlinks in the document to take people to your site or other locations.
-You pop it into most PDF convertors and you will find the hyperlink doesn’t show up or doesn’t work from within the pdf.
-I tested about 20 different packages before finding this one.
-It’s simple and it works.
+You pop it into most PDF converters, and you will find the hyperlink doesn’t show up or doesn’t work from within the pdf.

 7. Bitly – Free/Paid | Web